hmans/slodown/README.md

 @formatter.complete.to_s
 ~~~

+## Hints

-If you want to add more transformations or change the behavior of the `#complete` method, just subclass `Slodown::Formatter` and go wild. :-)
+* If you want to add more transformations or change the behavior of the `#complete` method, just subclass `Slodown::Formatter` and go wild. :-)
+* Markdown transformations, HTML sanitizing, oEmbed handshakes and other operations are pretty expensive operations.
+For sake of performance (and stability), it is recommended that you cache the generated output in some manner.
+* Eat more Schnitzel.

 ## Contributing